stx-labs/security-handbook/src/cryptographic_wallets.md

 # Cryptographic wallets

 A wallet holds a set of private keys (very large, random numbers) that can be used to spend coins.
 All these keys are generated from a seed phrase.
 The seed phrase is the key to the kingdom!
 You MUST NEVER store the seed phrase anywhere accessible via a device (be it a file, a digital note, a picture, or even an entry in a password manager).
-Similarly, you MUST NEVER share it with another user."
+Similarly, you MUST NEVER share it with another user.

 ## Ground rules